Dementia Live-in Care

 We are seeing an increase in enquiries for people living with dementia at home and have adapted to ensure that we have a large team of carers that have training in this group of symptoms and many have years of practical care experience too.

-Our dementia live-in carers understand the specific challenges that living with the effects dementia presents and many have a lot of experience in caring for people at the many different stages of Alzheimer’s (or indeed other conditions that have caused dementia).
+Dementia live-in carers understand the specific challenges that living with the effects dementia presents and many have a lot of experience in caring for people at the many different stages of Alzheimer’s (or indeed other conditions that have caused dementia).
 It is our absolute belief that live-in care is the best option for those with dementia.

 The one-to-one, consistent support provided by a 'Dementia live-in carer' in the person’s own home is a huge benefit.

-For our client’s living with dementia we work very hard to ensure the maximum levels of continuity possible, aiming to secure a regular team of two or three carers who rotate throughout the year.
-Our carer’s support people in the comfort and familiarity of their own home, promoting the retention of the person’s own identity and encouraging their feelings of self-worth and dignity.
+For our client’s living with dementia we work very hard to ensure the maximum levels of continuity possible, aiming to recruit & introduce a regular team of two or three carers who rotate throughout the year.
+The carer’s support people in the comfort and familiarity of their own home, promoting the retention of the person’s own identity and encouraging their feelings of self-worth and dignity.
 High levels of continuity allows for the carer to learn preferred routines, to be able to spot triggers that may cause associated problems, to learn how to handle times of distress and anxiety, and to be there, as a familiar face to help connect people with objects and belongings that are around them.
 They are also perfectly placed to communicate with family members and keep them informed as much as they wish.

 Dementia Live-in Care enables people to help them retain their quality of life for as long as possible.